haris-aqeel/edurata-developer-guide/docs/theme-configuration.md

 ---
 ## Changing logo

-Since there is a bright and a dark themes in Jamdocs, you will need two logotypes.
+Since there is a bright and a dark themes in Edurata, you will need two logotypes.
 Just replace the two svg files in `src/assets/img` where the dark on is named `logo-dark.svg` and the bright one is named `logo-bright.svg`.
 If you can´t provide SVG logos, you can just change the file format to for example PNG in line 5 and 10 `src/components/Logo.vue`.

 ## Adding icons